JohnoKing/timelim/README.md

 Sleep for 7 millennia and a month, using the Julian calendar:
 `timelim -j 7M 1o`

-Set a time limit to last a minute:
+Set a time limit to last a minute unless a signal is received:
-`timelim 1m` or `./timelim 60s`
+`timelim -s 1m` or `./timelim -s 60s`

 Set a time limit to last one sidereal year and three weeks:
-`timelim -s 1y 3w`
+`timelim -S 1y 3w`

-Set a time limit to only last 24000 nanoseconds:
+Set a time limit to 740000 nanoseconds:
-`timelim 24000n`
+`timelim 740000n`

-Set a time limit to last 3.6 centuries, 2.4 decades and 4.1 months:
+Set the time limit to 3.6 centuries, 2.4 decades and 4.1 months:
 `timelim 3.6c 2.4D 4.1o`